YA Fairy Tale Retellings: The Ultimate List for Teens

 ✼ We may earn an affiliate commission if you make a purchase through links on our site.

-YA/Teen fairy tale retellings are exciting books that reinvent our old favourites.
-I have created the ultimate YA fairy tale retellings books list that has something for everyone.
+YA fairy tale retellings are exciting books that reinvent our beloved old favourites.
+We have created the ultimate YA fairy tale retellings books list that has something for everyone.
 If you are in the mood to read a timeless tale that has been turned upside down, then this is the list for you.
-Get your coziest reading socks and a cup of tea and be prepared for adventure with our favourite YA fairy tale retellings.
+This list has lots of new and popular YA fairy tale retellings that give you fresh takes on the stories you love.
+So, get your coziest reading socks and a cup of tea and be prepared for adventure with our favourite YA fairy tale retellings.
 We recommend you read them all!

 YA Fairy Tale Retellings